-For first-time off-road riders, especially those looking for ultimate scenic experience, I’ve put together a route that includes all of the gravel forest service roads inside Red River Gorge.
+For first-time off-road riders, especially those looking for the ultimate scenic experience, I’ve put together a route that includes all of the gravel forest service roads inside Red River Gorge.
 These forest service roads primarily provide access to the various hiking trails throughout the gorge, but the gravel is typically in immaculate condition and offers a well-manicured surface for novice adventure riders to get a taste of the unpaved backcountry.
-At the same time, most of these forest service roads are dead-end trails, so the route will take you to the end of the trail, and doubles back to the tarmac to form a loop which eventually drops you off in Slade.
+At the same time, most of these forest service roads are dead-end trails, so the route will take you to the end of the trail and doubles back to the tarmac to form a loop that eventually drops you off in Slade.
 Highlights of this loop include Chimney Top Rock, Half Moon Rock, and Skybridge; some of the must-see destinations in the gorge for non-hikers.

 Novice Adventure Loop

 For novice or casual adventure riders looking for something a little more challenging than the gravel inside the gorge, I’ve put together a hundred-mile loop around Slade and Beattyville that includes narrow rural pavement and several unpaved county roads.
-This loop contains some of the easier sections of the DBBB, and other well maintained gravel, offering novice adventure riders a chance to get further out on the backroads without having to be concerned with the challenges of more technical riding.
+This loop contains some of the easier sections of the DBBB, and other well-maintained gravel, offering novice adventure riders a chance to get further out on the backroads without having to be concerned with the challenges of more technical riding.

 Intermediate Adventure Loop